tm2582001/GS250801_Tushar_Mehta/README.md

 ## File Structure

-- **/src/components** - all the reusable components that can be use with other components
+- **/src/components** - all the reusable components that can be used with other components.
-- **/src/route** - contains components which will be displayed on a perticular route
+- **/src/route** - contains components that will be displayed on a particular route.
-- **/src/store** - contains code for redux library
+- **/src/store** - contains code for the Redux library.
 - **/src/utils** - all the utility files for the project
 - **/src/assets** - contains all the static files.

-## Things I will improve
+## Things I Will Improve
-- add dragable components for store page
+- Add draggable components for the store page.
-- add logic to insert and update data
+- Add logic to insert and update data
+- Improve Ui colours and optimise loading time